top of page

 Sidney Trimble: Grad.
 Student Research Associate

 Sidney R. Trimble (Current M.S.
 Marine Science student, Nova Southeastern University; B.S.
-Biology, Kentucky Christian University, Grayson, Ky)
+Biology, Kentucky Christian University, Grayson, KY)

 thumbnail_IMG_3972_edited.jpg